ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

     *Answer*: Make sure the time is spent with `conda/mamba` not copying data files.
 The `.dockerignore` file should ignore ISCE2 data files (if you are running some examples within this repo directory, there will be GBs of intermediate files).
 It's crucial you don't include unnecessary ISCE2 intermediate files into the Docker image as this will bloat it.

-2. Need to install additional packages such as vim?
+2. Need to install additional packages such as vim in your container?

    *Answer*: Login as root user to the container and install the additional packages.